MethMonsignor/garrysmod-ai-anticheat/README.md

 - No unit tests yet; all code is untested in production.

-- engine.GetModules() in Lua is hypothetical replace with actual module listing logic if available.
-'Currently updating'
+- engine.GetModules() in Lua is hypothetical replace with actual module listing logic if available. `Currently updating`

 - Model explainability and appeal UI are TODOs.